metalsoft-io/metalcloud-cli/README.md

 ```
 go generate
 ```
-if new objects are added in the SDK `helpers/fix_package.go` will need to be updated.
+If new objects are added in the SDK `helpers/fix_package.go` will need to be updated.